msberends/AMR/README.md

 With AMR you can also apply EUCAST rules to isolates, identify first isolates of every patient, translate antibiotic codes from the lab (like `"AMOX"`) or the [WHO](https://www.whocc.no/atc_ddd_index/?code=J01CA04&showdescription=no) (like `"J01CA04"`) to trivial names (like `"amoxicillin"`), or predict antimicrobial resistance for the nextcoming years with the `rsi_predict` function.

+With the `MDRO` function (abbreviation of mutli-drug resistant organisms), you can check your isolates for exceptional resistance with country-specific guidelines.
+Currently guidelines for Germany and the Netherlands are supported.
+Please suggest addition of your own country here: [https://github.com/msberends/AMR/issues](https://github.com/msberends/AMR/issues/new?title=New%20guideline%20for%20MDRO&body=%3C--%20Please%20add%20your%20country%20code,%20guideline%20name,%20version%20and%20source%20below%20and%20remove%20this%20line--%3E).

 For regular AMR analysis, the `rsi` function can be used.
 This function als works with the `dplyr` package (e.g. in conjunction with `summarise`) to calculate the resistance percentages of different antibiotic columns of a table.

 This package contains an example data set `septic_patients`, consisting of 2000 isolates from anonymised septic patients between 2001 and 2017.